oracle/tribuo/docs/Architecture.md

 Tribuo has separate modules for each prediction task:
 - Classification contains an `Output` implementation called `Label` which represents a multi-class classification.
-Each `Label` is a tuple of a String name, and a double precision score value.
-The Classification package has companion implementations of `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation` called `LabelFactory`, `LabelInfo`, `LabelEvaluator` and `LabelEvaluation` respectively.
+A `Label` is a tuple of a String name, and a double precision score value.
+For each of the more general `OutputFactory`, `OutputInfo`, `Evaluator` and `Evaluation`, the Classification package includes a classification specific implementation, namely `LabelFactory`, `LabelInfo`, `LabelEvaluator` and`LabelEvaluation ` respectively.
 - Regression contains an `Output` implementation called `Regressor` which represents multidimensional regression.
 Each `Regressor` is a tuple of dimension names, double precision dimension values, and double precision